ory/docs/docs/keto/configure-deploy.md

 title: Configure and Deploy
 ---

-As all other ORY services, ORY Keto is implemented according to 12factor principles and completely stateless.
+Like all other ORY services, ORY Keto is implemented following [12factor principles](https://12factor.net) and completely stateless.
 To store state, ORY Keto supports two types of storage adapters:

-- In-memory: This adapter does not work with more than one instance ("cluster") and any state is lost after restarting the instance.
+- **in-memory:** This adapter does not work with more than one instance ("cluster") and any state is lost after restarting the instance.
-- SQL: This adapter works with more than one instance and state is not lost after restarts.
+- **SQL:** This adapter works with more than one instance and state persists after restarts.

 The SQL adapter supports two DBMS: PostgreSQL 9.6+ and MySQL 5.7+.
 Please note